MicrosoftDocs/sql-docs/docs/2014/database-engine/get-started-with-full-text-search.md

 ms.assetid: 1fa628ba-0ee4-4d8f-b086-c4e52962ca4a
 caps.latest.revision: 70
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Get Started with Full-Text Search
-  Databases in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] are full-text enabled by default.
+  Databases in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] are full-text enabled by default.
 However, to use a full-text index on a table, you must set up full-text indexing capability on the columns of the tables that you want to access using the Full-Text Engine.

 ##  <a name="configure"></a> Configuring a Database for Full-Text Search
  For any scenario, a database administrator performs the following basic steps to configure table columns in a database for full-text search: